-Nichiren Daishonin sets forth the principle for realizing peace in his treatise "On Establishing the Correct Teaching for the Peace of the Land."
+Nichiren Daishonin sets forth the principle for realising peace in his treatise 'On Establishing the Correct Teaching for the Peace of the Land'.

-"Establishing the correct teaching" means promoting faith in and acceptance of the correct teaching of Buddhism as the foundation for people's lives and making the Buddhist teaching of respect for the dignity of life the fundamental motivating principle of society.
-"For the peace of the land" means realizing peace and prosperity in society as well as safety and security for all individuals in their daily lives.
+'Establishing the correct teaching' means promoting faith in and acceptance of the correct teaching of Buddhism as the foundation for people's lives and making the Buddhist teaching of respect for the dignity of life the fundamental motivating principle of society.
+'For the peace of the land' means realising peace and prosperity in society as well as safety and security for all individuals in their daily lives.

-In addition to indicating the nation as a political institution centering on the ruling authorities, the "land" in "On Establishing the Correct Teaching for the Peace of the Land" refers, on a deeper level, to the basis of people's daily lives and sustenance.
+In addition to indicating the nation as a political institution centring on the ruling authorities, the 'land' in 'On Establishing the Correct Teaching for the Peace of the Land' refers, on a deeper level, to the basis of people's daily lives and sustenance.
 In that sense, it refers not only to the social structure formed by human beings, but also the land itself-the natural environment.

-Nichiren Daishonin's belief that the people are the central presence in the land may perhaps also be discerned in his frequent usage, in the original manuscript of "On Establishing the Correct Teaching for the Peace of the Land," of the Chinese character for "land" (also, "country" or "nation") written with the element for "people" inside a rectangular enclosure, rather than the characters using the element for "king," or that suggesting a military domain, inside a rectangular enclosure, which were more commonly used.
+Nichiren Daishonin's belief that the people are the central presence in the land may perhaps also be discerned in his frequent usage, in the original manuscript of 'On Establishing the Correct Teaching for the Peace of the Land', of the Chinese character for 'land' (also, 'country' or 'nation') written with the element for 'people' inside a rectangular enclosure, rather than the characters using the element for 'king', or that suggesting a military domain, inside a rectangular enclosure, which were more commonly used.

-The Daishonin also wrote, "A king sees his people as his parents" ("Offerings in the Snow," WND-2, 809), asserting that those in power should make the people their foundation.
-He further warned that rulers who "fail to heed or understand the afflictions of the populace" will fall into the evil paths (see "On the Protection of the Nation," WND-2, 92).
+The Daishonin also wrote, 'A king sees his people as his parents' (WND-2, 809), asserting that those in power should make the people their foundation.
+He further warned that rulers who 'fail to heed or understand the afflictions of the populace' will fall into the evil paths (see WND-2, 92).

-While "On Establishing the Correct Teaching for the Peace of the Land" was written to realize peace in Japan at that time, its underlying spirit is to achieve peace and security for the people and, further, to actualize peace for the entire world and happiness for all humanity into the distant future.
+While 'On Establishing the Correct Teaching for the Peace of the Land' was written to realise peace in Japan at that time, its underlying spirit is to achieve peace and security for the people and, further, to actualise peace for the entire world and happiness for all humanity into the distant future.